-The world truly becomes your company’s oyster with the wide variety of currencies Lightspeed accepts.
+The world truly becomes your company’s oyster with a wide variety of currencies Lightspeed accepts.
 And connecting with foreign customers has never been easier thanks to their language-toggling options!

 Though they offer different pricing tiers for those that want to take advantage of a greater breadth of choices, Lightspeed’s base price starts at a customer-friendly $59/a month.

 On a final note, Lightspeed reports an uptime rate of 99.94% – meaning your business won’t be inconvenienced by unnecessary crashes.

 Clover – This POS line is a tried-and-true favorite of many e-commerce platforms.
 Their innovative combination of mobile and desktop solutions has helped thousands of companies replace traditional tills with a more streamlined, single-solution alternative.
 Businesses can use Clover to both PIN and chip cards, as well as emerging payment methods like Apple Pay.
 Moreover, their software integrates easily with QuickBooks, and allows for order management, punch-ins and clock-outs, and more!

 Integrating a POS system into your online store has never been easier.
 With the expansive ecosystem of payment gateways and POS programs available, we’re certain you’ll be to find one that provides your customers with the convenient shopping experience they crave and allows you to make your mark on new markets.